Graphegon/CoinBLAS/README.md

 objects to do graph analysis, that's what the GraphBLAS API functions are for.
 For example, you could start with an Address object and iterate its output objects, but that would be slow and serialized and involve lots of slow Python garbage collection.

 A better approach is to use the Addresses `sent_vector` attribute to create a GraphBLAS Vector object of the sent input ids and then use that vector as an input to an algebraic expression that computes the result you want.
+In other words, don't write your algorithms directly in Python, use Python to *drive* GraphBLAS API calls that do the bulk of the work.
+In a properly turned algorithm, the amount of CPU time spent in Python should "vanish" behind the immense bulk of multicore work being done by the GraphBLAS.

-These object types are instead meant to make working with the data as inputs and outpus a bit easier than raw vectors and matrices.
+These object types are meant to make working with the data as inputs and outpus a bit easier than raw vectors and matrices.
 So, use these objects and their attributes to setup an analysis pass or get the final result, but use the GraphBLAS itself for the actual number crunching.

 ## Chain